naeron75/basic-japanese-learning/README.md

 If you want to connect to a MySQL Databse or BigQuery for example, you need to have your own .env file stored in the repository.

+### Using the code

+The .py functions are used to generate .csv clean files that will be imported in the .ipynb notebook.
+This notebook will be used to import your DataFrames to your MySQL Database and to plot some visualizations.

 ***

 ## 🤝 Contributing